netwho/PacketSanitizer/README.md

 ```

 **How the plugin works:**
-1. `PacketSanitizer.lua` is loaded by Wireshark and adds a menu item under "Tools"
+1. `PacketSanitizer.lua` is loaded by Wireshark and adds menu items under "Tools → PacketSanitizer"
-2. When clicked, the Lua script finds `sanitize_packets.py` in the same directory
+2. When a mode is selected, the Lua script finds `sanitize_packets.py` in the same directory
-3. The Lua script executes: `python3 sanitize_packets.py <input_file> <output_file>`
+3. The Lua script executes: `python3 sanitize_packets.py <mode> <input_file> <output_file>`
-4. The Python script uses Scapy to sanitize the packets
+4. The Python script uses Scapy to sanitize the packets according to the selected mode
-5. Results are shown in a Wireshark text window
+5. Results are shown in a Wireshark text window with an option to open the sanitized file

 ## Security Notes